Homestead Land: What to Look for when Buying Land for Farming

 Land should always have a view as far as I am concerned.
 Otherwise, what is the point of having rural land looking over some monstrosity such as cooling towers or a major highway?

-Your land should ideally have a mix of fields and woodland, especially if you have fireplaces and a wood stove as we do.
+Your homestead should ideally have a mix of fields and woodland, especially if you have fireplaces and a wood stove as we do.
 You will need a constant supply of good wood.
 If you live in the southern hemisphere your land should slope gently towards the north or northeast, have natural shelters against prevailing winds and the potential for a dam if there is not one already there.

 If you live in a seismic area you will need to stabilize your house with micro-piling.
 Make sure too that you get a geologist in to check the land and find out if your house is built on one type or different types of soil.
 Having a house that straddles two or more types of strata will result in cracks in time to come.

-Is you land in the path of hurricanes or cyclones, earthquakes or prone to bushfires?
+Is you land in the path of hurricanes or cyclones, earthquakes or prone to bush fires?
 If so how could you minimize the effects of these and other natural disasters?

 Is your soil arable?
 Will it be able to sustain the type of farming you have in mind?
 Does it suffer from long periods of drought and will you be able to get water to it when needed?